Are movies getting too loud?

 “For me it’s a very, very high-pitched ringing or whining sound that I experience in both ears,” Yarborough said.

-Dr. Julia Ahlquist Tanner, an audiologist, said hearing damage can occur from one extremely loud event or prolonged exposure.
+Dr. Julia Ahlquist Tanner, an audiologist in Sacramento, said hearing damage can occur from one extremely loud event or prolonged exposure.
 Tanner did not treat Yarborough.

 Tanner said most people don’t realize they are damaging their hearing until it’s too late.